 The majority of CMIP3 models simulate an increase of at least 15 mm in the amount of rain received on the 1-in-20-year wet day by 2055 under the B1 (low) emissions scenario, with an increase of at least 30 mm simulated by 2090 under the A2 (high) emissions scenario.
-The majority of models project that the current 1-in-20-year event will occur, on average, three to four times every year by 2055 under the B1 (low) emissions scenario and six times every year by 2090 under the A2 (high) emissions scenario.
+The majority of models project that the current 1-in-20-year extreme rainfall event will occur, on average, three to four times per 20-year period by 2055 under the B1 (low) emissions scenario and six times per 20-year period by 2090 under the A2 (high) emissions scenario.
 There is low confidence in this range and distribution of possible futures because: